Designing & Building Maryland's Future

 Architects and engineers are selected based on a consideration of qualifications and subsequent negotiation of fees with top qualified firms.
-Unique A/E projects or those with fees anticipated above $500,000 are advertised in eMaryland Marketplace.
+Unique A/E projects or those with fees anticipated above $500,000 are advertised in eMaryland Marketplace Advantage.

 DGS often enters into indefinite quantity contracts with project design total values under $500,000 with A/E firms to provide as needed services to the department.
-These firms are selected by procedures similar to the procedures established for projects with fees over $500,000, and are used on a rotating basis to handle smaller projects, studies, reviews and programs.
+These firms are selected by procedures similar to the procedures established for large projects, and are used on a rotating basis to handle smaller projects, studies, reviews and programs.
 These contracts are referred to as ‘On-Call’ Contracts, current contracts are linked under the ‘On Call Contract’ hyperlink on this website.

 Periodically, the design and construction of a project are combined into one contract award.
 The award of these contracts are based on a criteria that consists of Design/Build Team Qualifications, Design Aspects, Maintainability/Operability, Price, and any other criteria deemed pertinent to the project.
 These projects are advertised on eMaryland Marketplace.

 Monitoring Bid Opportunities